nba-emu/NanoBoyAdvance/README.md

 # NanoboyAdvance

 NanoboyAdvance is an experimental GBA emulator written using a mixture of c++ and c.
-Even though it's far away from being usable, it get's better and better with each commit.
+Even though it's far away from being usable, it gets better and better with each commit.

 ## Media